 - Notice what thoughts and feelings come up for you about how it is to be with the person, how you feel and how you think they appear to be feeling.
 What thoughts, impulses or intuitions do you have about how to be with them, what to do and how to respond and communicate?

-- Be aware of the person’s emotional, psychological and physical state.
+- Tune-in to pick up all signals, clues and cues which can indicate how the other person is feeling.
+Use this information to best understand their emotional, psychological and physical state.
 What can their posture, facial expression, sounds and skin tell you about what is going on for them internally, how they are feeling and what they need?
 Also consider what has been happening in the minutes, hours, days and week previously that may affect how they are in this moment.
 Do they seem tired, relaxed, agitated or bored or sad?
 Try to differentiate what is happening for the person and what is happening for you.
 For example, are you driven to do something to entertain and if so, is this because the signals you are picking up on suggest that the person is bored, or is this because of the way that you feel?

 - For example, do you feel the compulsion to speak and if so why?
 Do you intuitively want to touch the person and if so, why?
 Do you feel uncomfortable in any way and is there anything you can do, such as adjust your position or take a deep breath to help you feel more at ease?
 Do you find any silent moments awkward?
 Do you feel the need to have an object or activity to focus on?